happilyon/Social-Media-Banners/README.md

-Social media banners, created in SVG format for easy customization, more networks and patterns soon...
+Social media banners, created in SVG format, more networks and patterns soon...

-We have used the recomended banner size dimensions just oen these inside Inkscape or Illustrator and export as PNG after modifying
+We have used the recomended banner size dimensions just open these inside Inkscape or Illustrator and export as PNG after modifying and customizing, default color left as black.

 # License